simplicitesoftware/docker/README.md

 Introduction
 ------------

-This package corresponds to a simple  [Docker](http://www.docker.com) that contains a pre-configured Tomcat server on which you can run a [Simplicit&eacute;&reg;](http://www.simplicitesoftware.com) low code platform instance.
+This package corresponds to a simple [Docker](http://www.docker.com) image that contains a pre-configured.
+Tomcat server on which you can run a [Simplicit&eacute;&reg;](http://www.simplicitesoftware.com) low code platform instance.

 See the `BUILD.md` file for image building details.
 The built image is available on [DockerHub](https://hub.docker.com/r/simplicite/server/)